BliżynBorough of Bliżyn, Skarżysko District, Świętokrzyskie Voivodship

 Information about the crime

 According to Bliżyn residents – Wojciech (born in 1935) and Ryszard (born in 1934) – there were no mass executions of prisoners in the camp.
 In the “factory forest” searched by us there could be around 20-30 individual burial sites of the victims of debilitating work, starvation diet, illnesses and maltreatment on the part of the crew.
 Wojciech says: “I never saw or heard any executions […].
 But beatings… I can say that beatings happened every day.
 There was a kind of a trestle, a person lay on it and got pummelled.
 One trestle was on the roll-call square and the other opposite our windows, about 20 metres from our windows. […] Every day they brought five, six or ten Jews from the lager on the other side of the river.
 A German started the beating, hit a couple of times and gave the whip to a Ukrainian who continued.
 Many a time the beaten man couldn’t get down on his own, they had to push him out.
-Very often they screamed a lot… [he’s crying].
-They transported bodies […]… There were long, wooden wheelbarrows.
+Very often they screamed a lot… [crying].
+They transported bodies … There were long, wooden wheelbarrows.
 [The bodies] were buried in very shallow [graves.]
 There were graves… one here, one there.
 They were still there after the war but later they disappeared, just small dents in the ground left.
 Later on, everything evened out and today is overgrown.”
 (Bliżyn, 8 May 2015.)

-Helene G. (born in 1935 in Poland), currently living in Australia, had spent three months in the Bliżyn workcamp.
+Helene G. (born in 1935 in Poland), currently living in Australia, spent three months in the Bliżyn workcamp.
 She also remembers the maltreatment of prisoners: “Beatings were terrible, every day on the roll-call they were saying: you did this, you did that… They beat [people] and took them away.
 I remember this.
 Sometimes they beat them and they came back but sometimes they beat them so much that they were lying on the ground half-dead so they were taking them away like corpses.”
 (Warsaw, 19 May 2015.)
 According to the workcamp questionnaire dated 28 September 1945, the Bliżyn workcamp functioned from 8 March 1943 till July 1944.
 The number of Poles and Jews who stayed there has been estimated at 12,000 (IPN Gk 163/47).
 Sebastian Piątkowski, however, recognises two stages in the history of the workcamp.
-The first one was in 1941-42 when the camp housed Red Army soldiers taken hostage by the Germans.
+The first one was in 1941-42 when the camp housed Red Army soldiers imprisoned by the Germans as the POWs.
 Until this day there is a cemetery in Bliżyn with graves of prisoners of war – the victims of the workcamp.
 The second stage was in 1942-44.
 At that time civilians were held there – Poles and Jews with the latter as a majority.
 The largest transport of Jewish prisoners came from Tomaszów Mazowiecki, Kielce, Piotrków Trybunalski, as well as from Ostrowiec Świętokrzyski, Częstochowa and Białystok (Piątkowski, 2001.)

 During our research conducted since 2014 in Bliżyn we concentrated on the identification of the graves of the victims which – according to historical documents (IPN Gk 163/47) and local residents’ accounts – were meant to be located outside of the historical borders of the workcamp, in the “factory forest”.
 We managed to reach eyewitnesses who remembered the workcamp and the suffering of its prisoners.

 Wojciech, a resident of Bliżyn (born in 1935) remembered death of three Jewish women: “There are three women buried there for sure, one of them died of typhoid.
 The other one… I’ll tell you quickly.
 In March 1943 they brought Jews from different ghettos […], mostly professionals: tailors and others, maybe 3-4 thousand of them, with families, wives and kids.
 Children were very young but also older ones.
 But after 2 or 3 months they started taking away the children.
-There were scenes… I can’t describe it… [he’s crying].
+There were scenes… I can’t describe it… [crying].
 One Jewish woman, as young as you, grabbed the side of the car and ran after it through the gate.
 I was on the bridge fishing, about 15 metres from the gate.
 She ran through the gate and the German who was standing in the vehicle (there were several cars) hit her in the head with the butt of his rifle.
 She fell flat.
-I fetched my mother and we pulled her together next to a low wall […] and two trickles [of blood] came out and she died [he’s crying.]
+I fetched my mother and we pulled her together next to a low wall […] and two trickles [of blood] came out and she died [crying.]
 And another Jewish woman came to us and asked my mother whether there was someone from Białystok here.
 My mother said that she didn’t know but maybe there was someone […] My mother said: Go towards the tower.
 They were trading next to the tower.
 And she left.
 A Ukrainian sat there and he shot her.
 How did he know she was Jewish…?
 He shot her in the stomach, I went there with my mother, she was lying under a tree.
 She died there and she’s buried there.”
 (Bliżyn, 8 May 2015.)